MelonSmasher/WyzeFirmwareTool/README.md

 # Pre-Built Firmware

 Please build your own firmware!
-Since you'll need to set your own telnet password and NFS connection info, there i no point for me to provide prebuilt firmware.
+Since you'll need to set your own telnet password and NFS connection info, there is no point for me to provide prebuilt firmware.
 Check out the section below on *Generating Your Own Firmware*.

 # Generate Your Own Firmware